Cheese is a delicious type of dairy food. While everyone has their favorite, some people like to discover new varieties of cheese.

-Also, what are the different classes of cheese, and how are they categorized?
+We’ll also look at the different classes of cheese and how are they categorized.

-All nutrition data is per 100 grams and, unless otherwise stated, sourced from the USDA database.
+All nutrition data is per 100 grams and, unless otherwise stated, sourced from the USDA FoodData Central database.

 Table of contents